kazewong/NeuralSNR/README.md

 print(model(torch.tensor([[30,1,0,0]]).float())
 ```

-This would print the SNR of a 30-30 solar mass event with 0 spins at 100 Mpc.
+This would print the SNR of a 30-30 solar mass event with dimensionless spins equal to zero at 100 Mpc.
 The four inputs are (M_1,q,chi_1,chi_2).
-A more detail tutorial of the usage of the pretrained network can be found in [tutorial](https://github.com/kazewong/NeuralSNR/blob/master/tutorial.ipynb)
+A more detailed tutorial of the usage of the pretrained network can be found in [tutorial](https://github.com/kazewong/NeuralSNR/blob/master/tutorial.ipynb)

 # Training your own network

 We encourage users to train their own network.
 There are two steps in doing this:

 1. Preparing data
-2. Defining training configuration
+2. Defining the training configuration

 **Preparing data**

 The users can use the script [txt_to_train.py](https://github.com/kazewong/NeuralSNR/blob/master/txt_to_train.py) to prepare the training data needed.
 We need two files to do so, input.txt and output.txt.
-Each .txt should be in N rows and M column, where N is the number of training sample points and M is the dimension of the input/output parameter space. txt_to_train.py will combine the two files into an .hdf5 which can then be used in training.
+Each .txt should be in N rows and M columns, where N is the number of training sample points and M is the dimension of the input/output parameter space. txt_to_train.py will combine the two files into an .hdf5 which can then be used in training.

-We have an exmaple the user can follow by entering the follow command in the root directory of this repo:
+As an example, the user can enter the following command in the root directory of this repo:

 `python txt_to_train.py`

-This should out a file name `test_random.hdf5` in the data directory.
+This should output a file name `test_random.hdf5` in the data directory.

 **Defining training configuration**